Advertising Campaigns: 7 Great FIFA World Cup Ads

 Advertising campaigns for the World Cup are some of the best around.
-For good reason too – football World Cups are the most watched sporting events on the planet.
-In fact, global advertising spend is set to grow by 5.2% to $535bn in 2018 thanks – in part – to the FIFA World Cup.
+For good reason too: the World Cup is the most watched sporting event on the planet.
+In fact, global advertising spend is set to grow by 5.2% to $535bn in 2018 thanks in part to the FIFA World Cup.

 Yet, there are some dark clouds on the horizon.
 The awarding of the 2018 World Cup is not without controversy and recent international events have exposed a potentially unsafe environment for brands.
 In the words of advertising guru Mark Ritson, the Russia World Cup has the potential “to keep the average global CMO up at night”.

 However, while both FIFA and Russia are tainted – with many big brands withdrawing support – the opportunities are still immense.
 A World Cup is, after all a World Cup and the biggest event in world sport.
 It’s the time when advertisers’ show-off and showcase some of their best ideas.
 And without further ado, here are seven campaigns which we can all learn a thing or two from…

 First on the list, is this ad from Adidas in 2002, which for us is the best Adidas World Cup advertising campaign.
 It owes a debt of gratitude to 70s and 80s educational films and unlike some campaigns raises a smile or two.
 See for yourself…

 The retro aesthetic and surreal nature – while odd – works.
 Flying in the face of stereotypes regarding German sense of humour.
 It’s also confident.
 The German brand have pedigree when it comes to the World Cup and football, with many a classic World Cup match featuring the iconic three stripe branding.